dafny-lang/rfcs/0012-unicode-strings.md

 This change in definition can cause previously verified code to no longer verify, since expressions such as `someIntValue as char` or `someCharValue + 'a'` are no longer allowed to result in surrogate code points.
+Using `/unicodeChar:1` will also cause the parser to reject invalid string literals, such as the `"\uD800"` value above.
+This ensures Dafny string literals can always be represented in UTF-8, UTF-16, or any other Unicode encoding.

+The exact representation of strings at runtime, including the particular encoding, is an implementation detail of a particular backend, and will often be optimized for the idioms and support of the target environment.
+This also applies to string literals in Dafny source code: these will generally be represented using the native string implementation in the target language, in some cases converting from the UTF-8 encoding used for Dafny source text to UTF-16.
+The presence of UTF-16 `\uXXXX` escape sequences will not automatically imply using UTF-16 at runtime.
+The `string` type, as an alias of `seq<char>`, will not offer any direct ways to access the raw bytes used to encode the abstract value, which ensures Dafny code that uses strings can efficiently behave consistently across backends.
+Enabling Unicode characters will change the target language types used to represent characters and strings, and hence may be a breaking change when using additional external target language code.

 This change can also result in behavioral changes that may not be caught by verification, as they may not intersect with any explicit specifications.